benjaminbrassart/inception/README.md

 ## Things to know

 ### Debian

+---

+### ⚠️ This section is deprecated ⚠️

+You should use `docker compose` over `docker-compose`.
+See [here](https://github.com/docker/compose#about-update-and-backward-compatibility) for more information.

+---

 If you are running Debian on your host machine, be aware that the version of docker-compose available in the official repository is incredibly outdated (v1.25.0-rc1, may 2019).
 You can however download a more recent release at their [GitHub repository](https://github.com/docker/compose/releases).
 For example:

 ```sh